 7 benefits of turmeric, according to scientists

 Whether you’ve seen it at your supermarket, on a coffee shop’s latte menu, or in the social media feed of a wellness influencer, it can be difficult to suss out the actual benefits of turmeric, a spice made from the stems and roots of the tropical plant Curcuma longa Linne.
-Although it claims to treat everything from inflammation to arthritis and hypoglycemia—and even protect against degenerative brain diseases and cancer, human studies on the health effects of turmeric and its active chemical compound, curcumin, are quite limited, says Dr. Victoria J. Drake, PhD, manager of the Micronutrient Information Center at Oregon State University.
+Although it claims to treat everything from inflammation to arthritis and hypoglycemia—and even protect against degenerative brain diseases and cancer, human studies on the health effects of turmeric and its active chemical compound, curcumin, are quite limited, says Dr. Victoria J. Drake, PhD, manager of the Micronutrient Information Center at Oregon State University, United States.

 Because more randomised controlled trials are needed to determine whether turmeric might have real value in disease prevention or treatment, it’s a good idea to approach all claims with caution.
 Still interested in turmeric’s alleged superpowers?
 Read on to find out everything you need to know about it: